Karl Rebane

-Karl Rebane (11 April 1926, Pärnu – 4 November 2007, Tartu) was a Soviet and Estonian physicist.
+Karl Rebane (11 April 1926 – 4 November 2007) was an Estonian physicist.

 Biography

 He studied at the Tallinn Technical University from 1947 to 1949, and graduated from the Leningrad University in 1952.
-Rebane received a PhD in Solid State Theory in 1955 from Leningrad University and a Doctor of Sciences degree in Theoretical Physics in 1964 from the Institute of Physics of the Belarusian AS at Minsk.
-He joined Tartu University in 1955 where he held both teaching and administrative positions, including Professor and Chair of the Experimental Physics Department (1958–60), and Professor and Chair of the Joint Department of Laser Optics at the Institute of Physics and Tartu University (1974–1993).
+He graduated from Leningrad University in 1955 with a doctorate in solid state theory.
+He also obtained a Doctor of Sciences in Theoretical Physics in 1964 from the Belarusian AS.
+He became a faculty member at Tartu University in 1955.
+He was Professor and Chair of the Experimental Physics Department between 1958 and 1960, and was Professor and Chair of the Joint Department of Laser Optics at the Institute of Physics between 1974 and 1993.
 He was president of the Estonian Academy of Sciences from 1973 to 1990.